spdx/spdx-3-model/model/Core/Classes/ElementCollection.md

 ## Description

-An SpdxCollection is a collection of Elements, not necessarily with unifying context.
+An Element Collection is a collection of Elements, not necessarily with unifying context.

 ## Metadata